 \enlargethispage{\baselineskip}

 In the 1970s, the problem of determining the number of $H$-free graphs on $n$ vertices was introduced by Erd\H{o}s, Kleitman and Rothschild~\cite{EKR}, who proved that there are $2^{(1 + o(1))\ex(n,K_r)}$ $K_r$-free graphs, and moreover that almost all triangle-free graphs are bipartite.
-This latter result was extended to all cliques by Kolaitis, Pr\"omel and Rothschild~\cite{KPR} and to more general graphs by Pr\"omel and Steger~\cite{PS}, and the former to all non-bipartite graphs by Erd\H{o}s, Frankl and R\"odl~\cite{EFR}, using the Szemer\'edi regularity lemma.
+This latter result was extended to all cliques by Kolaitis, Pr\"omel and Rothschild~\cite{KPR} and to more general graphs by Pr\"omel and Steger~\cite{PS}, and the former to all non-bipartite graphs by Erd\H{o}s, Frankl and R\"odl~\cite{EFR}, using Szemer\'edi's regularity lemma.
 The corresponding result for $k$-uniform hypergraphs was proved by Nagle, R\"odl and Schacht~\cite{NRS} using hypergraph regularity, and reproved by Balogh, Morris and Samotij~\cite{BMS} and Saxton and Thomason~\cite{ST} using the hypergraph container method (see below).
 Much more precise results for graphs were obtained by Balogh, Bollob\'as and Simonovits~\cite{BBS1,BBS2,BBS3}.

 For bipartite $H$ the problem seems to be significantly harder, and much less is known.
-The first progress was made by Kleitman and Winston~\cite{KW82} in 1982, who showed that there are at most $2^{(1+c)\ex(n,C_4)}$ $C_4$-free graphs on $n$ vertices, where $c \approx 1.17$, improving the trivial upper bound of $n^{\ex(n,C_4)}$, and getting within striking distance of the trivial lower bound $2^{\ex(n,C_4)}$.
+The first important breakthrough was made by Kleitman and Winston~\cite{KW82} in 1982, who showed that there are at most $2^{(1+c)\ex(n,C_4)}$ $C_4$-free graphs on $n$ vertices, where $c \approx 1.17$, improving the trivial upper bound of $n^{\ex(n,C_4)}$, and getting within striking distance of the trivial lower bound $2^{\ex(n,C_4)}$.
 Their result moreover resolved a longstanding open question posed by Erd\H{o}s (see~\cite{KW82}).
-However, it was not until almost 30 years later that their theorem was extended to other complete bipartite graphs.
-This important breakthrough was achieved by Balogh and Samotij~\cite{BSmm,BSst}, who proved, for every $2 \le s \le t$, that there are at most $2^{O(n^{2 - 1/s})}$ $K_{s,t}$-free graphs on $n$ vertices.
-Their bound is conjectured to be sharp up to the constant implicit in the $O(\cdot)$; however, constructions giving a matching lower bound are known only when either $s \in \{2,3\}$ or $t > (s-1)!$, see~\cite{ARS,Brown,ERS,F96,KRS}.
+However, it was not until almost 30 years later that their theorem was extended to other complete bipartite graphs, by Balogh and Samotij~\cite{BSmm,BSst}, who proved, for every $2 \le s \le t$, that there are at most $2^{O(n^{2 - 1/s})}$ $K_{s,t}$-free graphs on $n$ vertices.
+Their bound is conjectured to be sharp up to the constant implicit in the $O(\cdot)$, but constructions giving a matching lower bound are known only when either $s \in \{2,3\}$ or $t > (s-1)!$, see~\cite{ARS,Brown,ERS,F96,KRS}.